li-clutter-org/http2-frontend/README.md

 --------------------------

 This one is simpler.
 You need to have awscli correctly configured to connect to your instances, and said instances need to be tagged (take a look to the script setup/scripts/findout_instance-ips.py).
-Once you have got the instances and they are correctly tagged, you can use
+Once you have got the instances and they are correctly tagged,

+if you need to do a partial deploy, do:

+    $ fab -f setup/scripts/fabric_ec2.py refresh_running_state

+If you need to do a complete deploy, do:

     $ fab -f setup/scripts/fabric_ec2.py complete_remote_deploy